-The objectives of the Selfinvest Group are, on a continuous basis, to develop its business in line with the customers' wishes and requirements and - as mentioned above - to exercise the active ownership role of the USTC Group and other business areas in line with the outcome of the Family Governance Program.
+The objective of the USTC Group is, on a continuous basis, to develop its business in line with the customers' wishes and requirements.
+The USTC Group wants to be known for its high-quality services and deliveries, and trading must comply with the highest Danish and international standards.

-The Group wants to be known for its high-quality services and deliveries, and trading must comply with the highest Danish and international standards.
-The Group focuses on strong organic growth but is ready to enter strategic alliances.
+The USTC Group focuses on strong organic growth but is ready to enter strategic alliances and make acquisitions when the opportunities arise.